kiliankoe/alfred_dvb/README.md

   Gives you all connections from Prager Straße in 10 minutes.
 Optional text after the amount of minutes is ignored, so you could also enter `dvb prager in 10 minutes` if you prefer.

 Hitting ⏎ on a connection will schedule a notification to be sent 10 minutes prior to departure.
+This obviously only works for departures that will depart more than 10 minutes from the current time.

 ### Problems?